qompassai/Nautilus/RedTeam/README.md

 Our goal is to foster a deeper understanding of cybersecurity principles and promote responsible security testing practices.

 ## Usage

+###NIST AI Redteaming Tools
+NIST released an AI Risk Management Framework (RMF) as well as their suite of redteaming tools known as Dioptra.
+As they have seen fit to open-source their information and tools, so have we.
+NIST guidelines are the core framework that we operate under when we consider safe, secure, and trustworthy AI.

 ### Purple Llama